 - 4 Channel Option – Unlike the DDJ 400, this entry-level controller does allow you to access up to 4 channels via deck buttons.
 For new DJs looking to experiment this is a bonus.

-The Pioneer DDJ SB3 is one of the best entry-level controllers for DJs wanting to use Serato DJ software.
-It’s another excellent option for new DJs.
-It allows for a greater range of future controller options since you’ll become familiar with the popular Serato DJ package.
-While you’ll need to upgrade to a full license it still offers good value for those on a budget.
+The Pioneer DDJ REV1 is one of the best entry-level controllers for DJs wanting to scratch.
+The battle-style layout and large jogwheels are exactly what you need.
+It also is a great entry point to Serato.
+While you’ll need to upgrade to a full license to unlock more features it still offers good value for those on a budget.

 Innovative 4 Channel DJ Gear

 - New Merge FX – An innovative feature that allows you to choose from a range of pre-built transition FX.
-Excellent for executing your favorite FX combos or to salvage a poor mix.
+Excellent for executing your favorite FX combos or salvaging a poor mix.

 - 4 Channels – One of the first upgrades DJs seek is 4 channels.
-The FLX6 gives intermediate DJs a good upgrade point to explore 4 channel mixing.
+The FLX6-GT gives intermediate DJs a good upgrade point to explore 4-channel mixing.

-- Reasonable Price – Sitting comfortably in the middle of the Pioneer lineup the FLX6 is a natural progression point.
+- Reasonable Price – Sitting comfortably in the middle of the Pioneer lineup, the FLX6-GT is a natural progression point.
 But with that price comes a reduction in component quality and connection options.

 - Jog Cutter – Pioneer continues to try and make scratching an automated affair.
 The Jog Cutter mode doesn’t sound great and confusing for beginners.
 You’ll be better off learning traditional basic scratches.

-The Pioneer DDJ FLX6 is an interesting controller that could have been amazing.
-Access to 4 channels is a big bonus and the new Merge FX feature offers excellent customization options.
-While a bit gimmicky it is a lot of fun to play around with.
+The Pioneer DDJ FLX6-GT is an interesting controller that could have been amazing.
+Access to 4 channels is a big bonus, and the new Merge FX feature offers excellent customization options.
+While a bit gimmicky, it is a lot of fun to play around with.
 Where it falls short is build quality and connection options.

 This controller is ideal for the bedroom DJ that wants to move up to a Pioneer 4 channel controller without committing to the more expensive options.